 I just want to mention before I begin that these thoughts are my own, I of course don’t represent the whole of England or the UK for that matter.
 So what my thoughts on UK dating are just my experiences and might differ from other people from the UK.

 Shelly provided me with some questions, I’ll start by answering some of those and then at the end I’ll do a little recap of what’s been discussed in the post.
 So lets get started!

-Whats and acceptable age to start dating?
+Whats and acceptable age to start dating in the UK?

 For me personally, it wasn’t until I was over with High School that I really took any interest in dating or relationships.
 I think the High School experience can have an effect on whether you pursue a relationship or not.
 I’m saying that because most of the people in my year at HS (high school) were getting in and out of relationships from a young age.
 I wasn’t one of those people, I kept myself to myself.
 I do remember knowing guys outside of my school that I used to talk to and had been on a few dates with.
-I know the dating age just seems to be getting younger and younger here, which is quite scary when you think about it!
+The dating age just seems to be getting younger and younger here, which is quite scary when you think about it!

-I think it’s down to parenting too, if you came from a strict household there would be no way you’d be allowed to date, but if your parents didn’t really care too much you could basically start dating at any time.
+I think it’s down to parenting too.
+If you came from a strict household there would be no way you’d be allowed to date, but if your parents didn’t really care too much you could basically start dating at any time.
 My parents were not strict, but I knew better than to bring several different guys to my house ha-ha.